NOT-LPC/notlpc-concept/content/about/our-meetings.md

 ---
-title: Our meetings
+title: "Our Meetings"
-linktitle: Our meetings
+linktitle: "Our Meetings"
-description: North of Tyne Local Pharmaceutical Committee usually meets on the first Wednesday of Jan, Mar, May, Jul, Sep and Nov.
+description: "North of Tyne Local Pharmaceutical Committee usually meets on the first Wednesday of Jan, Mar, May, Jul, Sep and Nov"
 date: 2018-07-07
 publishdate: 2018-07-07
 lastmod: 2018-07-07
-categories: ['about']
+categories: ["about"]
-tags: ['Meetings']
+tags: ["lpc-meetings", "lpc"]
 menu:
   about:
     parent: "about"